IfeomaLucia/Pseudocode-on-OOP/README.md

 # Pseudocode-on-OOP

+# Description
-#This is a pseudocode file on OOP which consists of the following:
+This is a pseudocode file on OOP which consists of the following:
 Interface, Abstract class, Dependency Injection, Polymorphism, Abstraction and Inheritance